Therapist explaining shoulder joint mechanics during a shoulder pain consultation and treatment.

 • Joint Mobilization: Gentle mobilization techniques may be used to increase flexibility and restore normal movement patterns in the shoulder joint.
 This can help reduce stiffness and improve shoulder function.

-• Exercise Therapy: Once adjustments have aligned the bones and joints and Massage Therapy has relieved muscle tension, you will have the opportunity to work closely with our Chiropractic and/or Physiotherapy team, who will provide specific exercises to strengthen the shoulder and maintain the new, optimal movement patterns.
+• Exercise Rehab: Once adjustments have aligned the bones and joints and Massage Therapy has relieved muscle tension, you will have the opportunity to work closely with our Chiropractic team, who will provide specific exercises to strengthen the shoulder and maintain the new, optimal movement patterns.
 This ensures long-term stability and prevents future injuries.

 • Postural Correction: Poor posture can contribute to shoulder pain by placing excess stress on the muscles and joints.
 We provide ergonomic advice and recommend exercises to improve posture, such as strengthening the muscles of the upper back and shoulder blades.